letmeNo1/Aki/README.md

      4.By automationId

-      The identifier corresponds to the "identifier"
+      The automationId corresponds to the "automationId"

-     e.g. `app.findElementByIdentifier("num3button")`
+     e.g. `app.findElementByAutomationId("num3button")`

 ### Operation